eu7en/AI-object-classifier/README.md

 # AI object classifier
  classifies objects based on photos.
-You can also train the model using photos that can be made with your camera
+You can also train the model using photos that can be made with your camera.
+ (Using cv2)